-CIBC Asset Management Inc. (referred to as CAMI), a wholly owned subsidiary of CIBC, is the Manager, trustee, registrar, transfer agent and portfolio advisor of the Funds.
+CIBC Asset Management Inc. (CAMI), a wholly owned subsidiary of CIBC, is the Manager, trustee, registrar, transfer agent and portfolio advisor of the Funds.

-The Manager pays the operating expenses of the Funds (other than fund costs) in respect of Series A, Series F and Series S, which may include but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports, in exchange for the payment by the Fund of a fixed rate administration fee to the Manager with respect to those series of units.
-The dollar amount (including all applicable taxes) of the fixed rate administrative fee that the Manager receives from the Fund is reported in footnote Administrative and Other Fund Operating Expenses on the Statements of Comprehensive Income.
+The Manager pays the operating expenses of the Funds (other than fund costs) in respect of Series A, Series F and Series S, which may include, but are not limited to, operating and administrative costs; regulatory fees; audit, and legal fees and expenses; trustee, safekeeping, custodial, and any agency fees; and investor servicing costs and costs of unitholder reports, prospectuses, Fund Facts, and other reports, in exchange for the payment by the Fund of a fixed rate administration fee to the Manager with respect to those series of units.
+The dollar amount (including all applicable taxes) of the fixed rate administrative fee that the Manager receives from the Fund is reported on the Statements of Comprehensive Income as Fixed Administration Fees.